Social distancing: Protective sequestration

 During the 1918 influenza epidemic, the town of Gunnison, Colorado, isolated itself for two months to prevent an introduction of the infection.
 Highways were barricaded and arriving train passengers were quarantined for five days.
 As a result of the isolation, no one died of influenza in Gunnison during the epidemic.
 Several other communities adopted similar measures.

 Other measures

 Other measures include shutting down or limiting mass transit and closure of sport facilities (community swimming pools, youth clubs, gymnasiums).
 Due to the highly interconnected nature of modern transportation hubs, a highly contagious illness can achieve rapid geographic spread if appropriate mitigation measures are not taken early.
 Consequently, highly coordinated efforts must be put into place early during an outbreak to proactively monitor, detect, and isolate any potentially infectious individuals.
 If community spread is present, more aggressive measures may be required, up to and including complete cessation of travel in/out of a specific geographic area.

+Communicating social distancing public health guidelines

+Public health messaging, gaining the public's trust (countering misinformation), ensuring community involvement and two-way exchange of ideas can affect the uptake, adherence, and effectiveness of best-evidence social distancing approach to preventing disease spread.
+The communication approaches, messaging, and delivery mechanisms need to be flexible so that they can be changed as both the best-evidence social distancing measures change and as the community needs change.